Andrew Broyhill finishes 2-2 in 152-pound weight class

 "I knew we were going to have a tough match with him," Stock said.
 "We won 5-3 on Senior Night.
 We knew it was going to be that type of match again and that the championship match was going to be the same exact kind of match."

-Page 2 of 3 - With time to savor the moment with three wins in three matches, Cook knew the opportunity was there in the championship match against Kearney.
+With time to savor the moment with three wins in three matches, Cook knew the opportunity was there in the championship match against Kearney.
 Having lost to Kearney the weekend before in the championship in the district tournament 4-3, Cook came out Saturday in the title match with a quick takedown to go up 2-0.

 Unfortunately for Cook, he never led again in the match as Kearney answered with a takedown to tie the match at 2-all in the first period.
 Meanwhile, after Kearney picked up two more points in the second period on a penalty point and an escape to make it 4-2, Cook came back with a takedown in the third period with one minute left to knot the match at 4-4.
 But just like last weekend at Clinton, Kearney scored the winning point on an escape.